Ezelpy/RubikTimer/README.md

 <h1>RubikTimer</h1>
-A demo web application I made of a speedcubing timer, a passion of mine.
+A responsive demo web application I made of a speedcubing timer, a passion of mine.
 Main project while studying CS50W.

 <h2>Description</h2>
 This web app uses Python, Django, SQLite, JS, HTML, CSS, and an external library for the scramble.